About Kurt Smith

 If you are a baseball fan, I sympathize with the feeling you may have that tickets are too expensive, food is pricey and sometimes not very tasty, and getting to and from the game is too much hassle.
 I wrote these guides to help you or the baseball fan in your life save time, money, and aggravation so that you can simply enjoy a ballgame like any American should.

-I have spent many hours researching to help you be armed with knowledge, and it is my hope that the money you spent on a Ballpark E-Guide is recouped in just one trip to the ballpark.
+I have spent many hours researching to help you be armed with knowledge.
 If you frequently go to games, it should pay for itself many times over.

 How do I purchase a Ballpark E-Guide?